Available with Advanced license.

 - Edit the Band Combination parameters, if you want to reorder the band combination from the default order.

-- Choose either of the Pre-processing options to Calculate Statistics or Build Pyramids on your data before your create your workspace.
+- Choose either of the Pre-processing options to Calculate Statistics or Build Pyramids on your data before you create your workspace.

-- Creating an ortho mapping workspace from aerial imagery needs elevation data.
-The DEM parameter wizard provides an elevation service with a 90 meter resolution by default.
+- The ortho mapping workspace for aerial imagery requires elevation data to establish an estimate of flying height for each image.
+The DEM parameter wizard provides World Elevation Services by default.
 You can use a different DEM service or file by navigating to it.
 Choose your Elevation Source.

 - Click Finish to create the workspace.